theronhitchman/linear-algebra/syllabus/index.md

  - clear oral presentation

 The class conversation which follows your presentation will provide you with feedback on the quality of your work.
-Mistakes happen, of course, so don't worry that these will be handled too strictly.
+Mistakes happen, of course.
+The point is to make mistakes early and often so you can rethink things and learn.

 ### SageMath Assignments